luke-powers/triconf/README.rst

 Conf precidents: cli args (argparse) > conf.ini (configObj) > init args / function args

+Cli, conf.ini and init args are simply settings or requests.
+The definitions must reside in the code.

 Subprocessors need map to subsections in config file and vice versa such that::

    setting1 = value1